 Contents included are split amongst categories.

-Text: List of postings, forum
+Text: List of postings, forum, FAQ’s

+Matching System: hotspots, meeting places

 Graphics: Map, route picture, images

-Media: Picture slide show, videos, graphics, facebook and twitter link.
+Media: Picture slide show, videos, graphics, facebook, bcit and twitter link.

 There are many factors that will affect how well we do.
 A basic demand for the website is a base requirement.
 First, interest in the product must be sparked by marketing the service.
 The service relies on people using it.
 Secondly, a positive response from the community must be achieved.
 The website itself must be easy to access and navigate for repeated use from users.